 Almost all training evolutions have an element of risk associated with them.
 That’s why risk analysis is always taken into consideration prior to any training operation.
 This doesn’t mean that all risk is averted; the idea is to identify the risks and try to minimize them.

 Special operators do an incredibly impressive job of staying alive in some of the most dangerous combat zones on Earth and honestly, the same thing can be said about training.
-Still, a training death is never considered acceptable or worth the cost.
+Still, deaths from training accidents are never considered acceptable or worth the cost.
 They are harder to bear and more difficult to justify.
 But, in order to be the best, the requirement is to train hard and push the envelope.
 Unfortunately, from time to time this does result in loss of life and injury.
 This harsh reality will be forever present for those in special operations.

 So, it is important to remember that no matter whether an individual is sitting in a sniper hide in a foreign land or conducting close-quarters combat training at home, they are all fighting the good fight and accepting an enormous risk to defend this country.

 This article was originally published in January 2020.
 It has been edited for republication.